Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 > ### 🚧NOTE:
 >
-> Currently the private preview feature only support three regions:  **East US, West US 2 and  South Central US**.
-Please create your Content Moderator resource in these regions accordingly.
+> Currently the private preview features are only available in three regions:  **East US, West US 2 and  South Central US**.
+Please create your Content Moderator resource in these regions.
+Feel free to let us know your future production regions so we can plan accordingly.

 ### Step 3.
-Sample Request
+Test with sample Request

 Now that you have a resource available in Azure for Content Moderator and you have a subscription key for that resource, let's run some tests by using the Text moderation API.